gs6529707/Random-Number-Generation-Analysis/README.md

 **5.Visualization**<br>

-A bar chart is created using Matplotlib to visualize the distribution of bases.
+A bar chart is created using Matplotlib to visualize the distribution of bases.<br>

 **#Instructions for Use**<br>
 To run the code locally or in your preferred environment, follow these steps: